-- Fake Hair Drama: Steven was teased about his prematurely receding hairline has a child, causing him to wear a totally unrealistic hair piece.
+- Fake Hair Drama: Steven was teased about his prematurely receding hairline as a child, causing him to wear a totally unrealistic hair piece.

 - Fiction 500 - Mel keeps a billion dollars in cash on his person, and funds an entire state-of-the-art baseball pitch with added playgrounds and a pool, hiring enough workers to build it in a single day.

-- Heel-Face Turn - Jerry's team in the final game.
-Gus when he was growing up.
+- Heel-Face Turn - Jerry's team in the final game, as well as Gus when he was growing up.

-- Hot Potato:- Former baseballer Reggie Jackson trains Gus Richie and Clark .
+- Hot Potato:- Former baseballer Reggie Jackson trains Gus, Richie and Clark.
 One of his drills (for catching and quick releasing) is a literal hot potato—from the oven!
-Reggie tosses it to Gus who quickly tosses it to Richie.
+Reggie tosses it to Gus, who quickly tosses it to Richie.
 Richie quickly throws the potato to Clark—who still holds on, burning his hand.
-Eventually, Clark flings the hot spud out the window, where it hits the Number 7 robot mowing the lawn, causing it to accidentally shave the fur off side of a sleeping dog
+Eventually, Clark flings the hot spud out the window, where it hits Number 7 (while mowing the lawn), causing it to accidentally shave the fur off side of a sleeping dog.

 - Insult Backfire - Jerry's "derogatory" nickname to Gus causes Gus to mock Jerry, and eventually becomes the name of the Benchwarmers' tour bus.

-- Jerk Jock - Jerry Fairy, and Gus when he was a child.
+- Jerk Jock - Jerry, and Gus when he was a child.

-- Shout-Out - The most obvious ones being Kit from Night Rider, a Darth Vader gatekeeper system, and various other models, including Yoda and R2-D2, all owned by Mel himself.
-Heck, there's a ton of Star Wars and other shout-outs in this movie.
+- Shout-Out - The most obvious ones being KITT from Knight Rider, a Darth Vader gatekeeper system, and various other models, including Yoda and R2-D2, all owned by Mel himself.
+Hell, there's a ton of Star Wars and other shout-outs in this movie.